-For more information about credit recovery and distance learning options, please contact your school counselor.
+For more information about credit recovery and distance learning options, to include James H. Groves, please contact your school counselor.

 ATTENDANCE

 The Student Attendance Policy establishes specific regulations related to attendance.
 Students and their families can refer to Board Policy 02.11.
 Students are required to attend 90% of the school year (Elementary) and 90% of the scheduled classes (Secondary) to be eligible for promotion unless otherwise stated by the student's individualized education plan.